dennislee22/locust-LLM/README.md

 ✅ Increasing the value of max_new_tokens results in lower transactions per second (tps).
 This suggests that longer text generation per request reduces overall throughput, due to increased computation time per request using 1 GPU.

 ## KV Cache
-- KV cache can help to increase tps as it accelerates token-by-token generation when you’re generating a long output.
+- KV cache (key-value cache) can help to optimize inference by reusing key-value states from previous tokens, especially in autoregressive generation tasks (where you generate one token at a time) could help to increase tps as it accelerates token-by-token generation when you’re generating a long output.
+This significantly improves the speed and efficiency of generating long sequences of text since it avoids recomputing the key-value states for every new token in the sequence.
+In the context of HF Transformers, KV cache can be enabled by using the `use_cache=True` flag when calling the model for generation.
-- Reference: `app_infer-kvcache.py` script.
-In this case, Run Locust test again after running FASTAPI script with `use_cache=True`. `use_cache=False` recomputes every token from scratch each time. `kv_cache` is a Python dictionary storing everything indefinitely.
+- Reference: `app_infer-kvcache.py`.
+Running application with FASTAPI script using `use_cache=True` parameter enables KV cache. `kv_cache` is a Python dictionary storing everything indefinitely.
+In contrast, `use_cache=False` recomputes every token from scratch each time.
+- Run Locust test again - this time with `locust_conversation.py`.
+This script is designed to
 - ⚠️ When using KV cache manually, GPU memory usage grows quickly because it stores the full attention history (past_key_values) for every unique cache_key.
 No limit or cleanup means GPU RAM just keeps filling up.
-As a result, `torch.OutOfMemoryError: CUDA out of memory` would happen in the event of filling up GPU RAM.
+As a result, `torch.OutOfMemoryError: CUDA out of memory` will occur.

 ![kv-cache-oom](https://github.com/user-attachments/assets/68f9078c-17ae-434c-aae0-5e9e526921c8)